PeterMourfield/docker-sql-setup/README.md

 # Docker SQL Setup

-This is a simple example of using Docker to spin-up and initialize a SQL Server instance.
+This is a simple example of using Docker with Docker-Compose to spin-up and initialize a SQL Server instance.

 ## How to use
 1. Clone the repository locally